Generic Name: diclofenac (dye-KLOE-fen-ak)

 Treating pain, redness, swelling, and sensitivity to light after certain eye surgeries.
 It may also be used for other conditions as determined by your doctor.

-Diclofenac drops is a nonsteroidal anti-inflammatory drug (NSAID).
+Diclofenac drops are a nonsteroidal anti-inflammatory drug (NSAID).
 It works by blocking the production of a certain substance that causes itching and inflammation.

 Do NOT use diclofenac drops if: